-First of all, what is Inkscape?
 Inkscape is an open-source vector graphics editor.
 Many will compare Inkscape with the likes of Adobe Illustrator and Corel Draw.
-Except unlike its counterparts, Inkscape is free.
-Inkscape can be used to create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos, and complex paintings.
+Unlike its counterparts, Inkscape is free.
+It can be used to create or edit vector graphics such as illustrations, diagrams, line arts, charts, logos, and complex paintings.
 Even though Inkscape’s primary format is SVG (Scalable Vector Graphics), raster graphics are supported.
-You can, therefore, bring your raster images (png, jpg etc) into the Inkscape software and crop them easily.
-The following paragraphs will show you several ways to perform an Inkscape crop.
-Inkscape is a very powerful tool.
-With Inkscape, you can crop a picture into different shapes and sizes, remove image background, create transparent backgrounds and put an image into letters.
+You can, therefore, bring your raster images (png, jpg, etc) into the software and crop them easily.
+The following paragraphs will show you several ways to crop an image with Inkscape.
+You can crop a picture into different shapes and sizes, remove image background, create transparent backgrounds, and put an image into letters.

 Bringing an image into Inkscape

-In order to get the chosen raster image into the Inkscape software, it is as easy as dragging and dropping the picture onto the Inkscape screen.
-Alternatively, you can navigate to File > Open…, where you can select the required image.
+Getting your preferred image into Inkscape can be done by dragging and dropping the picture onto the Inkscape screen.
+Alternatively, you can navigate to File > Open… and select the required image.

 1. Crop an image using shapes